RealArcade: Software

-Consumers downloaded a free RealArcade software, which worked like RealPlayer, here, acting as a portal to download the games.
+Consumers downloaded a free RealArcade program, which worked similarly to RealPlayer and acted as a portal to download the games.
 Game files were sped up thanks to a data compression service, which RealNetworks acquired in January 2000 (NetZip).
 Users of anti-virus programs would have to frequently update the software in order to limit computer slowdowns.
 A custom version of LithTech was used, which was used in its first game published on the service, Tex Atomic's Big Bot Battles.

 The main section was the Game Guide, which featured recommendations and new releases.
 The Web Games section provided free online games.
 The Game Channels section provided commercial titles by company.
 The program had a "Scan for Games" function which automatically recognized all of the games installed on the user's PC.
 RealArcade also featured forums, which were often related to the games available.

 Sales model

-RealArcade distributes games on a time-limited demo basis.
-Each game downloaded has a trial time of 60 minutes unless differently specified by each publisher.
-Once the trial time expired, users are required either to uninstall the game from their computer or to purchase the full version of the game.
-Users can also subscribe to a RealNetworks service called GamePass, introduced in 2002.
-For a monthly fee, it offers a free ownership of a single game of their choice per month at no additional fees and $5.00 off each game purchase.
+RealArcade distributed games on a time-limited demo basis.
+Each game downloaded had a trial time of 60 minutes unless differently specified by each publisher.
+Once the trial time expired, users were required either to uninstall the game from their computer or to purchase the full version of the game.
+Users could also subscribe to a RealNetworks service called GamePass, introduced in 2002.
+For a monthly fee, it offered free ownership of a single game of their choice per month at no additional fees and $5.00 off each game purchase.